atrisovic/weather-panel.github.io/_sources/content/working-with-shapefiles.md

 Just using the grid cell centers can result in a poor representation of the weather that overlaps each region, particularly when the regions are of a similar size to the grid cells.
-In this case, you need to determine how much each grid cell overlaps with each region.
+In this case, you need to determine how much each grid cell overlaps with each region (see {numref}`grid-cells-overlap`).

 There are different ways of doing this, but one is to use QGIS.
 Within QGIS, you can create a shapefile with a rectangle for each grid